Mks30d/InnomaticsResearchLabs/8Job_Portal/README.md

-To start use command:
+To start use command (for both client and server):

 npm start